Grade 6 in Art-related GCSE course or Portfolio

 What is Involved?

-AQA A-level Art - Textile Design is a two-year course and is similar to the GCSE course.
+The AQA A-level Art - Fine Art or Graphics is a two-year course and is similar to the GCSE course.

-In Year 12, you will develop a portfolio of work through one set theme for example Nostalgia or Music and Fashion.
-This involves working in areas of fashion textiles, fashion/costume design, fashion illustration, art textiles, printing, surface pattern and embellishment.
+In Year 12, you will develop a portfolio of work through one set theme for example Body Language or Music and Fashion.
+This involves working in areas speciﬁc to your chosen specialism (e.g. Art includes drawing, painting, photography while Graphics uses typography, logo design and promotional branding).
 You will be encouraged to broaden your artistic and design skills through a series of workshops in order to work independently.
-You will develop your own ideas in a sketchbook and then produce creative ﬁnal fashion garments whilst further advancing your skills in the presentation of your own work.
-You will investigate historical and contemporary practices of fashion and textile designers with the opportunities to visit art galleries and exhibitions during the course.
-If you are taking the AS course then there will be an externally set assignment.
+You will develop your own ideas in a sketchbook and then produce creative ﬁnal artwork whilst further advancing your skills in the presentation of your own work.
+You will investigate historical and contemporary practices of artists with the opportunities to visit art galleries and exhibitions during the course.
+If you are taking just the AS course then there will be an externally set assignment.

-In the second year of the course, you will gain more independence as the course progresses, which will lead to a personal investigation and an externally set assignment in any area of fashion design, art textiles or textile design.
-This will showcase an exhibition of your work enabling you to experience presenting your work in your own design space.
+In the second year of the course, you will gain more independence as the course progresses, which will lead to a personal investigation and an externally set assignment in any area of Fine Art or Graphics.

 of A-level students achieved grades A*-B